cocos/cocos-docs/en/editor/preferences/index.md

   > **Note**: in daily use, as long as the scene is opened normally, all the scene files cached before the current scene is opened will be cleared.
 If you have special needs to view the specified scene files in the cache, please close the corresponding scene in the editor first.

+- **Enable Animation Graph**: used to enable the Marionette animation system, which is enabled by default.
+Please refer to the [Marionette Animation System](../../animation/marionette/index.md) documentation for details.

-- **Turn on baking feature**: Used to turn on the Lightmapping.
+- **Enable baking feature**: Used to enable the Lightmapping.
 For details, please refer to the [Lightmapping](./../../concepts/scene/light/lightmap.md) documentation.

 ### Caution